txt/aa24/docs/00choiceTricks.md

 - **dominance** if $A$ worse than $B$ across $g$ goals, then you are $A$ is said to be dominated by $B$.
 - **Pareto frontier** items not dominated by anything else

-This tactic is used in genetic algortihms:
+This tactic is used in genetic algortihms [^holland]:
 - generation $N+1$ items are  produced by mixing together two good decisions fro generation $N$
 - also, add a mutation (less than 5%) to randomly adjust the popualtion (so you don't get stuck in cul de sacs)